circleci/circle-env/README.md

 `circle-env` is a collection of bash scripts that abstracts the way packages/tools to be installed on CircleCI container.
 It provides a simple interface: `circle-env install` and it will take care of trivial things such as OS version, where to get the package from, etc.

+## Project Status
+This project is still under heavy development.
+Please let us know when you find bugs or something not working for you!

 ## Install

 Add the following lines to your circle.yml